Open Burning: Burnable Piles and Fire Pits

-There is NO open burning allowed within the city limits of Boulder.
-This includes portable/mobile outdoor fireplaces.
-This also includes burning piles of any size of any type of flammable material.
+There is no open burning allowed within the city limits of Boulder at any time.
+This permanent burn ban includes portable outdoor fire pits and burning piles or bonfires of any size, or any type, of flammable material.

 The only exemption to this restriction occurs when burning a safety flare, such as a road flare, in order to indicate danger to the public.

 It is illegal in the City of Boulder to use or possess fireworks of any kind.

 As stated in our City's Municipal Code: "The possession, manufacture, storage, sale, handling, and use of fireworks are prohibited.
 No person shall possess, store to offer for sale, expose for sale, sell at retail, or use or explode any fireworks except after obtaining a permit for the supervised public display of fireworks as prescribed by the city fire code, Chapter 10-8, "Fire Code," B.R.C.
 1981."